Overstriding in Running: The Most Common Running Technique Error

 - to stride or step over or across

 The dictionary meaning tells us that overstriding implies going beyond a certain point.
 But beyond what?
-To answer that, we need a standard.
+To answer that, we need a standard – a clear technical reference.

-The Pose Method® sets that standard.
-It defines the stride in terms of flight (Pull), body weight displacement (Fall) and support (Pose) phases, with the support phase playing a key role in efficient movement.
+The Pose Method® provides that standard.
+It defines the running stride through three elements: support (Pose), body weight displacement (Fall), and change of support (Pull).
 Research has shown that the most effective way to transition from support to support is to:

 By staying in the running pose, runners naturally land on the most efficient part of the foot – directly or close to under the body, beneath the center of mass (COM).